 Palo Duro Canyon State Park

-Yes, this was another of our plans, that was not a planned trip.
+Yes, this was another of our plans, but it was not a planned trip.
 I am forever trying to find a fun place for us to visit within driving distance, and fortunately, searching for and going to new places is my favorite thing to do.

-Steve and I decided to make this a grand adventure trip – all four days long!
+Steve and I decided to make this a grand adventure trip—all four days long!
 We got a late start on our first day and stopped in Hico, Texas, that afternoon.
 We enjoyed Hico so much that we keep returning.
-Additionally, we also spent some time in nearby Dublin, Texas, on our way home.
+Additionally, we spent some time in nearby Dublin, Texas, on our way home.

 See my story about our visit to these historical and fun towns at Two small towns in Central Texas.

-Our journey took us as far as Abilene on the first day of our trip and we spent the night there at a Holiday Inn Express.
+On the first day of our journey, we reached Abilene and spent the night at a Holiday Inn Express.

 Make a Reservation!

 By mid-afternoon, we were in Palo Duro Canyon.
-We did have a reservation and I recommend one because a limited number of visitors are allowed in the park each day.
+We did have a reservation, and I recommend one because a limited number of visitors are allowed in the park daily.
 Steve and I did not have a reservation at Caprock Canyon and were denied entry the following day.

-That was disappointing, but my fault.
-Texas State Parks highly recommend reservations.
+That was disappointing, but it was my fault.
+Texas State Parks highly recommends reservations.
 You can make reservations online or by calling (512) 389-8900.

 The Canyon

 We did not plan to stay overnight at the Palo Duro.
 The park provides day-use sites, tent sites, RV sites with 20-amp and 30-amp hookups, and Cowcamp Cabins.
-I do hope to make it back to Palo Duro Canyon and stay in one of these truly unique little cabins.
+I hope to return to Palo Duro Canyon and stay in one of these unique little cabins.

 Palo Duro Glamping is also available here.
-A perfect overnight experience is possible for every level of “camper” at Palo Duro Canyon.
+At Palo Duro Canyon, every level of “camper” can have a perfect overnight experience.

-Both of us enjoyed a tasty burger lunch at the Palo Duro Canyon Trading Post located at the bottom of the canyon in the park.
-The Trading Post is a small gift shop, sundry shop, restaurant, and ice cream shop.
+We both enjoyed a tasty burger lunch at the Palo Duro Canyon Trading Post at the bottom of the Canyon in Canyon Park.
+The Trading Post is a small gift shop, sundry, restaurant, and ice cream shop.

 There are many hiking trails, and we will enjoy returning to cooler weather to wander around a bit.
 There are so many opportunities to enjoy nature here.
 Aside from hiking, you can go horseback riding, birding, and geocaching.

-The park houses an amazing outdoor theater where the family-friendly outdoor musical TEXAS is still performed weekly during the summer for nearly 55 years.
+The park houses an amazing outdoor theater, where the family-friendly outdoor musical TEXAS has been performed weekly during the summer for nearly 55 years.

-We will return for a longer visit in late fall or early spring when the weather is more comfortable for us.
+We will return for a longer visit in late fall or early spring, when the weather is more comfortable.
 I am particularly interested in staying in one of the Cowcamp Cabins!

 Panhandle-Plains Historical Museum

-We left the park just before 5 p.m. and were able to make it to the Panhandle-Plains Historical Museum in nearby Canyon.
-This museum is on the campus of West Texas A&M University and presents exhibits that illustrate the lives of pioneers to Native Americans from the Texas panhandle.
+We left the park just before 5 p.m. and reached the Panhandle-Plains Historical Museum in nearby Canyon.
+Canyon Museum is on the West Texas A&M University campus and presents exhibits illustrating the lives of pioneers to Native Americans from the Texas panhandle.

-The large museum is on two floors and requires at least two hours to see and absorb all the museum offers.
-On the first floor is an entire pioneer town exhibit portraying the Plains people in their everyday life.
+The large museum is on two floors and requires at least two hours to see and absorb all it offers.
+On the first floor, there is an entire pioneer town exhibit portraying the Plains people in their everyday lives.

-There are also extensive exhibits depicting the petroleum industry in the area and presentations that illustrate many other facets of experience in the Texas Panhandle.
-Beautiful art galleries are on the second floor of this museum.
+Extensive exhibits depict the petroleum industry in the area, and presentations illustrating many other facets of the Texas Panhandle experience are also on display.
+This museum has beautiful art galleries on the second floor.

 Wheeler, Texas

 Our next destination, Wheeler, Texas, is only a few hours away.
-I lived in Wheeler when I was a teenager and was curious to see the town as it is today.
+I lived in Wheeler as a teenager and was curious to see the town as it is today.
 The courthouse has been refurbished since I was last there.
-Isn’t it magnificent!
+Isn’t it magnificent?

 Steve and I were fortunate enough to enjoy dinner and a great visit with a friend from my high school days here.
-At my friend Elaine’s suggestion, we decided to visit nearby Mobeetie the following day.
-Mobeetie turned out to be the highlight of our trip.
+The following day, at my friend Elaine’s suggestion, we visited nearby Mobeetie, which turned out to be the highlight of our trip.

 See my blog post Take a step back in time to the Wild West of Mobeetie, Texas.